apita1423/cosmoschronicles_pp5/README.md

 ### Project Goals

 Cosmos Chronicles was designed for space enthusiants.
 Cosmos Chronicles is for anyone whose passion is, as they say in Star Trek, "The Final Frontier"!
 A place where user can posts about what they saw through their telescope or what their students did for space-themed day.
-A place for news about launches, update on various missions, or what is happening across space agencies can be posted.
+A place for news about launches, updates on various missions, or what is happening across space agencies.
 Also, a place where events can be posted and people would know where they can meet to experience space events.

 ### Audience